Rates of convergence for the three state contact process in one dimension: Introduction and main results

-Some remarks about the proof of Theorem \ref{thmsub} are as follows.
-That of the first part involves showing that the probability that the span of infected sites of a subcritical contact process never expands is bounded away from zero uniformly over finite initial configurations.
-Ad-hoc arguments based on the extension of this for the three state contact process are used in the proof of the second part for circumventing difficulties stemming from the lack of monotonicity of the process.
+The following observations in regard to the method of proof of Theorem \ref{thmsub} are in due course here.
+That of the first part relies on establishing that for subcritical one-dimensional contact processes the probability that the span of infected sites never expands is bounded away from zero uniformly over all finite initial configurations.
+Ad-hoc arguments which necessitate the uniformity in the first part are used in the proof of the second part for circumventing difficulties stemming from the lack of monotonicity properties of the process.

-Turning to the case that $\mu>\mu_{c}$ and $\mu \geq \lambda$, it is shown in \cite{DS} that the process with parameters as such survives.
-(In fact, the analogous result for the $d$-dimensional lattice process for a notion stronger than that of survival is established in Theorem 3 there).
-Further in this case, as shown in \cite{T}, the asymptotic velocity of the rightmost infected exists and is almost surely a positive constant.
-We prove the following comparison result.
+Turning to the reverse immunization case and for any $\mu$ that is greater than $\mu_{c}$, as shown in \cite{DS} and independently in \cite{TZ}, the process with parameters as such survives.
+(In fact, Theorem 3 in \cite{DS} establishes the analogous result for the process on the $d$-dimensional lattice for a notion stronger than that of survival).
+Furthermore, as shown in \cite{T}, the asymptotic velocity of the rightmost infected exists and is a positive constant almost surely.
+The following comparison result is proved here.